vertica/VerticaPy/docs/source/user_guide_data_preparation_missing_values.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/ug_dp_table_mv_4.html

 The features 'embarked' and 'fare' have a couple missing values.
-Instead of using a technique to impute them, we can just drop them with the ``dropna`` method.
+Instead of using a technique to impute them, we can just drop them with the :py:func:`~verticapy.vDataFrame.dropna` method.

 .. code-block:: python